 When you add up all of the things that a passenger spends in order to board a cruise ship, enjoy its amenities, experience fun on board, and visit tourist spots, you will know how much money you need to set aside.

-Consider the advice and info in this article when deciding whether you can afford living on a cruise ship or not.
+Consider the advice and info in this article when deciding whether you can afford to live on a cruise ship or not.
 It is possible with careful financial planning and budgeting.